bcms/cms/README.md

     <tr>
       <td>
         <strong>🏋️&zwj;♀️ Your custom Functions</strong> <br />
-        Deploy and host custom, native serverless-ish functions, that you can trigger from anywhere. <br />Great for handling form submissions, for example.<br />
+        Deploy and host custom, native serverless-ish functions that you can trigger from anywhere. <br />Great for handling form submissions, for example.<br />
         <a